On this page

 • English language tests if applicable

-The application form will remind you if there are additional details for a particular applicant, for example, CV, portfolio etc.
+The application form will remind you if there are additional details for a particular applicant, for example, CV or portfolio.

-If the documents are not in English, please also provide an official English translation.
+If the documents are not in English, also provide an official English translation.

 Application fee

-The last step in the application form is the application fee payment, which is made via Studylink.
+The last step in the application form is the application fee payment, which is made via the QUT Application Portal.
 Once the payment is complete in the portal, the application will be ready for submitting to QUT.

 Our application fee can only be paid by credit card and must be paid in the portal.